 Baleada is one of the most common street foods you’ll find in Honduras.
 These thick, white-flour tortillas stuffed with mashed refried beans and cheese are quite filling and can make up a very satisfying meal…all for just about $0.35 a pop!
 Another interesting fact is that it varies from region to region.
 In the region of Olancho and Ocotepeque, baleada are stuffed with a special regional carne asada or grilled beef.
 In the coastal region by La Ceiba, vendors add pickled onions and creole cheese to the beans, making it extra rich with a pungent kick!

-Light, fluffy, crunchy on the outside with a chewy and cheesy center — it’s hard to find a reason not to stuff your face full of some pão de queijo when in Brazil!
+Light, fluffy, crunchy on the outside with a chewy and cheesy center — it’s hard to find a reason not to stuff your face full of some pão de queijo when you manage to score cheap international flights to Brazil!
 This classic dish originated from the southeast state of Minas Gerais, where African slaves would scrape up the leftover residue of powdery tapioca from soaked cassava roots and make bread rolls from it.
 Over time, there were more ingredients available to the Afro-Brazilian community, so they started to fill these rolls with milk and cheese, making it into the popular breakfast treat it is today.

 Do you have a Latin American street food favorite to add to the list?
 Let us know in the comments below!